FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentname.md

 A Commitment Name is the display name assigned to a commitment by the provider.

 The CommitmentName column MUST be present in the billing data.
 This column must be of type String.
-The ResourceName value MAY be null if a display name cannot be assigned to a commitment.
-CommitmentName MUST NOT be null if a display name can be assigned to a commitment and MUST NOT duplicate the value of the CommitmentId.
+The CommitmentName value MAY be null if a display name cannot be assigned to a commitment-based discount.
+CommitmentName MUST NOT be null if a display name can be assigned to a commitment-based discount.

 ## Column ID